BOARD OF DIRECTORS

 Dr. English, now retired, is Clinical Professor Emeritus of Obstetrics and Gynecology and Vice Chairman of Clinical Operations of the Department of Obstetrics and Gynecology and Reproductive Sciences of the University Of Pittsburgh School of Medicine.
 In his tenure at Magee Womens Hospital, Dr. English served as the Vice President of Medical Affairs, Chief Medical Officer, Medical Director for Quality Improvement and Patient Safety and Physician Advisor to the Health Management Department.
 Dr. English currently serves on the Board of Directors of Magee Womens Hospital of UPMC.

-Director of Section of Neonatal Perinatal Medicine
+and Chief of Section of Neonatal Perinatal Medicine

 Dr. Escobedo has served on the Board of the National Perinatal Information Center since 1998.
 Dr. Escobedo received her undergraduate education at Baylor University and her MD at Washington University in St. Louis.
 She completed her pediatric residency at St. Louis Children's Hospital and her neonatology fellowship at Vanderbilt University under Dr. Millie Stahlman.
 She started her academic career at Indiana University then moved to University of Texas at San Antonio where she was Division Chief for 23 years.
 In 2000, she accepted the Reba McEntire Endowed Chair in Neonatology at the University of Oklahoma where she was Division Chief, Director of all Neonatal Services for OU Medical Center until October 2017.
 She has been named Professor Emeritus University of Oklahoma.